 The first type is an emergency protective order.
 Virginia Code Sections 19.2-152.8 (non-family/household member cases) and 16.1-253.4 (family/household member cases) set the standards for when an emergency protective order may be received.

-Sections 19.2-152.8 and 16.1-253.4 limit emergency protective orders to 72 hours.
+Sections 19.2-152.8 and 16.1-253.4 limit the length of time during which emergency protective orders are in place to 72 hours.
 There are two types of circumstances that justify issuance of an emergency protective order.
-One circumstance is for a petitioner to allege under oath that he or she was either threatened or injured by the respondent, and a J&DR or GDC judge must find “there is probable danger” of future threats or harm to the petitioner.
+One circumstance is for a petitioner to allege under oath that he or she was either threatened or injured by the respondent, and a J&DR, GDC, or magistrate judge finds “there is probable danger” of future threats or harm to the petitioner.

 Preliminary Protective Orders

 The second type of protective order is a preliminary protective order, which is defined by Virginia Code Sections 19.2-152.9 (non-family/household member cases) and 16.1-253.1 (family/household member cases).
 A preliminary protective order is very similar to an emergency protective order.
-A GDC or J&DR judge may issue a preliminary protective order when a respondent has been charged with a threat or an act of violence.
+A GDC or J&DR judge may issue a preliminary protective order when a respondent has been accused of threatening or committing an act of violence.
 One key difference between emergency and preliminary protective orders is the language in Sections 19.2-152.9 and 16.1-253.1 that requires a petitioner to be, or have been, subjected to violence or threats “within a reasonable period of time.”

 Like emergency protective orders, preliminary protective orders are temporary in nature, and they are routinely issued prior to a full hearing on a permanent protective order.
 Because preliminary orders are entered in anticipation of a future hearing, Sections 19.2-152.9 and 16.1-253.1 both require that the hearing on the permanent protective order be held within 15 days of the entry of a preliminary protective order.
 However, a preliminary protective order may stay in effect up to six months after its initial entry under certain circumstances, and generally, preliminary protective orders will be extended to cover the entire period, but not to exceed six months, between the issuance of the preliminary protective order and the permanent protective order.